abergmn/abergmn/README.md

 ---

-I am a second-year Information Technology student at Salem State University specializing in network and system administration with a focus on cybersecurity.
-I design, automate, and maintain secure infrastructure environments, leveraging scripting and modern tools to optimize workflows.
+I am a second-year Information Technology student at Salem State University specializing in network and system administration with a minor in cybersecurity.
+I design and maintain secure infrastructure environments, leveraging scripting and modern tools.

 ---

 ## Areas of Expertise
 - **Networking:** Cisco, Aruba, Ubiquiti
 - **Scripting & Automation:** Bash, Python
 - **Operating Systems:** Windows, Linux (daily use, self-hosting)